dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-3/index.md

 }
 ```

-Ok so how should we add our enemies?
+OK so how should we add our enemies?

 ## Adding Our Enemies